 I decided to carry on reading this book, despite this and the fact that anyone who knows me will testify that I am one of the biggest proponents of remote work and distributed teams.
 There is also a lot evidence to point to the fact that remote working and teams can be successful, in fact many companies and product teams have been successful.

 In my opinion, many of the success criteria the author attributes to co-located teams are actually directly attributed to teams that pay special attention to and overcome the 5 Dysfunctions of teams.
-Its not to say there aren’t any benefits to co-located teams, but it is also fair to say that this is and never will be the primary factor of success.
-In fact, the team that delivered the product to our client, was a co-located team working out of an open plan office!
+Its not to say there aren't any benefits to co-located teams, but it is also fair to say that this is and never will be the primary factor of success.

 reveals the five dysfunctions which go to the very heart of why teams even the best ones-often struggle.
 Outlining a powerful model and actionable steps that can be used to overcome these common hurdles and build a cohesive, effective team.

-A significant amount of the book is focused on the importance of solving customer problems – outcomes over outputs, which is the theme of a lot of product books around.
+A significant amount of the book is focused on the importance of solving customer problems - outcomes over outputs, which is the theme of a lot of tech product books around.

 In total there are 67 chapters covering: